 Air transport: Single European Sky

-The single European sky initiative aims to increase the efficiency of air traffic management and air navigation services by reducing the fragmentation of European airspace.
-By its nature, this ongoing initiative is pan-European and open to neighbouring countries.
+The Single European Sky initiative aims to increase the efficiency of air traffic management and air navigation services by reducing the fragmentation of European airspace.
+This is a pan-European initiative open to neighbouring countries.

 Legal basis